Edi (film)

 Edi is a 2002 Polish drama film directed and co-written by Piotr Trzaskalski.
 It received critical acclaim and eleven Polish Film Award nominations, winning two for Best Supporting Actor and Audience Award.

 The film was selected as the Polish entry for Best Foreign Language Film at the 75th Academy Awards, but it was not nominated.

 Plot

-The film concerns two "scrap pickers" one of whom is falsely accused of seducing a woman and then forced to take of her.
+The film concerns two "scrap pickers" one of whom is falsely accused of seducing a woman and then forced to take care of her child.